Maddie’s Fund Purpose

 Maddie’s Fund is the fulfillment of a promise that Dave made one evening while playing with Maddie on the living room rug.
 Because of the joy Maddie gave to them, the Duffields committed to helping companion animals and their people, so they could experience the same joy the Duffields had with Maddie.
 The rest, as they say, is history. #ThanksToMaddie!

 About Maddie’s Fund®

-Maddie’s Fund® is a family foundation established in 1994 by Dave and Cheryl Duffield and is the fulfillment of a promise to an inspirational dog, Maddie.
-She provided Dave and Cheryl much joy from 1987 – 1997 and continues to inspire them today.
+Maddie’s Fund is a family foundation established in 1994 by Dave and Cheryl Duffield and is the fulfillment of a promise to an inspirational dog, Maddie.
+She provided Dave and Cheryl much joy for over ten years and continues to inspire them today.

-The Foundation has awarded over $265 million in grants toward increased community lifesaving, pioneering shelter medicine education and establishing foster care as a standard across the U.S.
+The Foundation has awarded over $275.7 million in grants toward increased community collaborations and live outcomes, pioneering shelter medicine education and establishing foster care as a standard across the U.S.

 Maddie’s Fund proudly offers the industry a national voice, important funding opportunities for bold ideas, learning resources and access to collaborate and share innovative solutions.
 The Foundation invests its resources in a commitment to keeping pets and people together, creating a safety net of care for animals in need and operating within a culture of inclusiveness and humility. #ThanksToMaddie.

 - Awarded more than $275 million dollars in grants to animal well-being organizations.

 - Partnered with the Ad Council and the Humane Society of the United States to produce a national public-service advertising campaign promoting the adoption of shelter pets.
 In 2021, the campaign evolved to Pets and People Together messaging to help inspire community members with ways they can help their family, friends and neighbors to keep pets and people together.
 Be a Helper is the first campaign to launch under this umbrella, Fall 2022, #PetsAndPeopleTogether #BeAHelper.